LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 We will now have a look at an example of an evaluation study that showed some unintended effects of CPOE systems.
 Table 5.1 presents the abstract of an RCT on automatic alerts in a CPOE system.
 The authors analyzed whether the so-called hard-stop alert can reduce unwanted drug–drug interactions.
-Such a “hard-stop alerts” appears on the screen to alert the physician about potential problems associated with a particular prescription and blocks the clinician’s order from further execution to avert potentially serious reactions.
+Such a "hard-stop alerts" appears on the screen to alert the physician about potential problems associated with a particular prescription and blocks the clinician’s order from further execution to avert potentially serious reactions.

-Table 5.1: Abstract from “Unintended Effects of a Computerized Physician Order Entry Nearly Hard-Stop Alert” [5]
+Table 5.1: Abstract from "Unintended Effects of a Computerized Physician Order Entry Nearly Hard-Stop Alert" [5]
 - Background: The effectiveness of CPOE systems has been modest, largely because clinicians frequently override electronic alerts
-- Methods: To evaluate the effectiveness of a nearly “hard-stop” CPOE system prescribing alert intended to reduce concomitant orders for warfarin and trimethoprim-sulfamethoxazole, a randomized clinical trial was conducted at two academic medical centers in Philadelphia, Pennsylvania.
+- Methods: To evaluate the effectiveness of a nearly "hard-stop" CPOE system prescribing alert intended to reduce concomitant orders for warfarin and trimethoprim-sulfamethoxazole, a randomized clinical trial was conducted at two academic medical centers in Philadelphia, Pennsylvania.
 A total of 1981 clinicians were assigned to either an intervention group receiving a nearly hard-stop alert or a control group receiving the standard practice.
 The study duration was August 9, 2006, through February 13, 2007
 - Results: The proportion of desired responses (i.e., not reordering the alert-triggering drug within 10 min of firing) was 57.2% (111 of 194 hard-stop alerts) in the intervention group and 13.5% (20 of 148) in the control group (adjusted odds ratio, 0.12; 95% confidence interval, 0.045–0.33).
 However, the study was terminated early because of four unintended consequences identified among patients in the intervention group: a delay of treatment with trimethoprim-sulfamethoxazole in two patients and a delay of treatment with warfarin in another two patients
 - Conclusions: An electronic hard-stop alert as part of an inpatient CPOE system seemed to be extremely effective in changing prescribing habits.
 However, this intervention precipitated clinically important treatment delays in four patients who needed immediate drug therapy.
 These results illustrate the importance of formal evaluation and monitoring for unintended consequences of programmatic interventions intended to improve prescribing habits